 Hawaiʻi Grand Prizes

-Prizes will be awarded to the top 10 teams who have the overall highest point totals across all three monthly competitions (values listed are prize totals for the team).
+The following prize values will be awarded to the top 10 teams who have the overall highest point totals across all three monthly competitions.

 The national competition is currently scheduled to be held virtually on April 16 and 17.
 The top three highest-scoring teams from Hawaii will be eligible to participate, provided they are made up of students from the same schools.